hopez13/art/tools/ti-fast/README.md

 (`FramePop`, `ObjectFree`, etc) or are only called once (`VMInit`, `VMDeath`, etc).

+To listen to all events the runtime has the ability and availible capabilities to listen to one can put 'all' instead of a list of events.

 #### ART
 >    `art -Xplugin:$ANDROID_HOST_OUT/lib64/libopenjdkjvmti.so '-agentpath:libtifast.so=MethodEntry' -cp tmp/java/helloworld.dex -Xint helloworld`